(Updated Dec. 7, 2017)

 In November 2015, more than 1,500 Risperdal gynecomastia cases were consolidated as part of a mass tort in the Philadelphia Court of Common Pleas.
 All cases similarly allege that Risperdal caused gynecomastia in young men, and that Janssen did not warn users about this potential side effect.

-Early settlements indicate that some Risperdal gynecomastia victims may be in line for significant compensation:
+Early results indicate that some Risperdal gynecomastia victims may be in line for significant compensation:

-- In April 2015, a jury awarded a young man who took Risperdal and developed size 44D breasts $2.5 million in damages.
+- In April 2015, a jury awarded $2.5 million to a young man who took Risperdal and developed size 44D breasts .
 The jury found that Janssen failed to properly warn about the ability of Risperdal to cause gynecomastia.

-- In December 2015, a jury awarded another Risperdall plaintiff $500,000 in damages after he too developed gynecomastia.
+- In December 2015, a jury awarded$500,000 to another Risperdal plaintiff after he too developed gynecomastia.

-According to a Bloomberg News release, Janssen faces around 5,400 Risperdal cases nationwide (not all related to gynecomastia) and has set up a reserve to settle lawsuits.
+According to a Bloomberg News release, Janssen has set up a large reserve to settle these lawsuits.

 Only a qualified attorney can determine whether you meet eligibility criteria.
-To find out whether you have a case against Janssen, contact us for a free consultation.
+To find out whether you have a case, contact us for a free, no-obligation consultation.